 - Rick Kruze will be playing the shakuhachi flute as people arrive.

 - The Raging Grannies will be singing songs

 For more information, please click hereor email firstname.lastname@example.org.

-The City of Arcata’s Nuclear Free Zone Committee began the Arcata Lantern Floating Ceremony ceremony 37 years ago to commemorate the U.S. atomic bombings of Hiroshima and Nagasaki in 1945 and to affirm Arcata’s dedication to the cause of peace.
-In recent years, the ceremony of remembrance has grown to include the ancient Japanese custom of floating lanterns to honor the memory of departed loved ones.
+The City of Arcata’s Nuclear-Free Zone Committee started the Arcata Lantern Floating Ceremony 38 years ago to commemorate the U.S. atomic bombings of Hiroshima and Nagasaki in 1945 and to affirm Arcata’s dedication to the cause of peace.

 The ceremony has since evolved into a beautiful opportunity for the community to come together for a collective moment of remembrance and reflection.
 For more information on the history of this event, please click here.